DFlint1/videotool/README.md

 # videotool
-This is ferret in motion but has no github page yet.
+This is ferret in motion.
+Demo is here https://dflint1.github.io/videotool/